AgoraIO-Community/LyricsView/README.md

         });

         // 3.
-Parse the lyrics and set up the lyrics model for KaraokeView mLyricsModel = KaraokeView.parseLyricData(lrc, pitch);
+Parse the lyrics and set up the lyrics model for KaraokeView
+        //pitch file is optional, if you don't have pitch file, just pass null mLyricsModel = KaraokeView.parseLyricData(lrc, pitch);
         if (mLyricsModel != null) {
-            // Set the lyrics data to KaraokeView with whether to enable internal scoring mKaraokeView.setLyricData(mLyricsModel, true);
+            // Set the lyrics data to KaraokeView with whether to enable internal scoring
+            // if enable internal scoring, the onLineFinished callback will be triggered when a line of lyrics is finished
+            // if disable internal scoring, the onLineFinished callback will not be triggered mKaraokeView.setLyricData(mLyricsModel, true);
         }